MusicPlayerDaemon/MPD/doc/user.rst

 * "Cannot allocate memory" usually means that your memlock limit (``ulimit -l`` in bash or ``LimitMEMLOCK`` in systemd) is too low.
   64 MB is a reasonable value for this limit.
+* "Permission denied" on a system with SELinux enabled may mean that MPD is restricted from using the io_uring facility.
+You should also see an AVC denial reported by SELinux.
+A policy adjustment will be necessary to give MPD access to io_uring.
 * Your Linux kernel might be too old and does not support io_uring.

 Error "bind to '0.0.0.0:6600' failed (continuing anyway, because binding to '[::]:6600' succeeded)"